What is the Plant-based Food Market Size?

-• By geography, the Europe region holds the maximum market share from 2023 to 2032.
+- By geography, the Europe region holds the maximum market share of 46% in 2025.

 Plant-based foods are dairy-free or meat-free foods developed or prepared from plant-based sources.
 Meat alternatives are goods that taste, smell, and look like genuine meat yet are healthy than meat.
 They are typically made up of materials like soy, wheat, peas, and others.
 Plant-based foods are packed with protein, minerals, and nutrients, and their popularity is expanding rapidly.